-The main aim of any stocktake is to verify that the accounting quantity (that Orderry reports) matches the actual quantity (what is actually in your warehouse).
+The main aim of any stocktake is to verify that the accounting quantity (that Orderry reports) matches the actual quantity (your physical stock).

 Stocktake is almost always a long and complicated process, but there is no single standard for executing a proper stocktake.
 That's why Orderry makes the stock process flexible and convenient at the same time.

-Go to the “Warehouse > Stocktake” page and click the “+ Stocktake list” button to create a new stocktake.
+Go to the Inventory > Stocktake page and click + Stocktake list to create a new stocktake.

 Select the settings for the stocktake in the opened window: